wp-plugins/rb-gallery/readme.txt

 = Can I upload jpg or png image files? =

-Yes, but you have to upgrade to the 'Pro' version
+Yes, you can upload GIF, PNG, and JPG files

 = Can I upload lots of photos to my albums? =